 For more information, visit the Guias da Quinta Facebook page.

 England, our cousins across the pond, have a large Black population due in large part to its colonial history with African and Caribbean countries.
-In large cities like London, where the Black population is concentrated, there are several tours that bring their contributions to the forefront.
+In large cities like London, where the Black population is concentrated, several tours bring their contributions to the forefront.

 Black History Walks